Assignment 1: Hello Mobile Application Development (HelloMAD) on the App Store

 Your app should have the following:

 Your app should not be playing music from this main menu.
-You must change the Tic Tac Toe music file to some other non-copyrighted music file.
+(It will play music when the Sudoku game starts.)

 It is important that the only people who can run your app are people in the class and the instructors.
 This for two reasons.
 First, you will be adding your new code to this app throughout the course.
 You don't want to to prematurely "release" ideas to the public and have them reviewing what you do.
-Second, and more importantly, the Hello Android TicTacToe code is copyrighted, and you cannot release that as your own app.
-Google has an alpha and beta release option to facilitate this.
-You will use the alpha release functionality.
-Read about how this works from the Google page on Beta-testing and staged rollouts (We will used the closed option).
-The alpha group of testers will be the instructors and classmates who are members of this Google+ community: NUMAD17S.
-Click on this link when you are logged into Google and "Ask to Join" so we can add you to the group.
+Second, and more importantly, the Sodoku code is copyrighted and you cannot release that as your own app.

-Your app should have the name NUMAD17S-[YourFirstName][YourLastName] on the phone (e.g., NUMAD17S-StephenIntille).
-Use the package edu.neu.madcourse.yourname (e.g., edu.neu.madcourse.stephenintille) for your code (this means you must refactor the package for the Tic Tac Toe example, as well).
+Your app should have the name NUMAD14F-[YourFirstName][YourLastName] on the phone (e.g., NUMAD14F-StephenIntille).
+Use the package edu.neu.madcourse.yourname (e.g., edu.neu.madcourse.stephenintille) for your code (this means you must refactor the package for the Soduku example, as well).

-In addition to submitting your app on the Play Store, you will also need to setup an account on Bitbucket where you will submit your project files using the source control program GIT and track bugs as you develop your work.
-Follow these instructions on submitting assignments and using Git and Bitbucket.
+In addition to submitting your app on the Play Store, you will also need to setup an account on Bitbucket where you will submit your project files using the source control program GIT.
+Follow these instructions on using Git and Bitbucket.
 This will make it possible for the course staff to access your code for review.
 You need to learn to use Git properly so that you are incrementally committing your work to the Bitbucket repository.
-You should not include project specific files or build files in your Git repository.

 By the deadline, you must have your app on the Play Store and your code repository setup in Bitbucket.

 You will be graded based on how well you follow the instructions above.
 Details matter!
-As much as possible, we will provide feedback to you through Bitbucket as we will do in future assignments.
-Although it is subject to changes, this table will give you rough sense of how you will be assigned points.
+As much as possible, we will provide feedback to you through Bitbucket.
+Although it is subject to tweaking, this table will give you a sense of how you will be assigned points.